Romanesque architecture in Spain: Material

-The most precious but also the most expensive material was the stone.
+The most precious and most expensive material was stone.
 The stonemasons busied themselves carving it with a chisel, always selecting the good face of the block.
 These were made into ashlars, which were generally available in horizontal rows and sometimes used along the edges.
-Hard rocks were almost always used.
+Hard rocks were always used.
 Masonry was also used, with hewn stone in the corners, windows and doors.
-If the stone was hard to get, because the corresponding geographic location had no quarries, or because it was too expensive at certain times, they used baked brick, slate or any ashlars stone.
-Paint and plaster were used as finish, both for the stone as well as for the masonry and the other materials, so that, once the walls were painted, it was difficult to distinguish whether it had one or the other underneath.
-Colourful Romanesque architecture was as widespread as it had been in Roman buildings.
+The stones were hard to get, because the corresponding geographic location had no quarries, or it was too expensive at certain times.
+Then they would use baked brick, slate or any ashlars stone.
+Paint and plaster were used as a finish for the stone, masonry, and other materials.
+Once the walls were painted, it was difficult to distinguish whether it had one or the other underneath.
+Colorful Romanesque architecture was as widespread as it had been in Roman buildings.

 Foundations

-Medieval builders did extensive study for the foundation, taking into account the type of building that was to be built, the materials that were to be used and the ground upon which the building would be laid.
+Medieval builders did extensive study for the foundation, taking into account the type of building that was being built, the materials they were using, and the ground in which the building would stand.
 First deep ditches were dug and were filled with stones and rubble.
 Trenches were distributed under the walls that would go over them and others were made crosswise in order to join the passageways together and strengthen the pillars of the transverse arches.
 The foundation formed a network that practically sketched the plan of the temple, thus differing from the isolated foundation for the support of the pillars used in the Gothic style.
-In some ruined churches all that remains is this foundation, giving archaeologists good study material.
+In some ruined churches all that remains is the foundation, giving archaeologists good study material.
 Archaeologists are able to determine the thickness of the walls from these revealed remains of the foundations, although it is known that in this respect the builders rather exaggerated and made excessively deep trenches and overly thick foundation for fear of landslides.